-Barsebäck 1, which was closed in November 1999, was the first commercial nuclear power plant to be permanently taken out of operation in Sweden.
-All spent fuel has been transferred to the central interim storage for spent fuel (CLAB).
-Already before the plant was shut down the regulatory authorities increased their control and review activities at the site to ensure that there would be no decline in the safety work.
+The nuclear power unit Barsebäck 1, which was closed in November 1999, was the first commercial nuclear power unit to be permanently taken out of operation in Sweden.
+The Government decided that the reactor should be shut down as part of the policy to phase out nuclear power in Sweden.
+All spent fuel has been transferred to the central interim storage for spent fuel (Clab).
+Already before the unit was shut down the regulatory authorities increased their control and review activities at the site to ensure that there would be no decline in the safety work.
 Detailed planning for decommissioning is underway and is being closely monitored by the regulatory bodies.
-The actual decommissioning work will not start until the second unit at the site, Barsebäck 2, has also been permanently closed down.
+The actual decommissioning work will not commence until the second unit at the site, Barsebäck 2, has also been permanently shut down.
+According to current plans, large scale dismantling and demolishing work will begin not sooner than 10-15 years from now.